 “Why so many flights to Peru?”

 I didn’t want to pay for four months of parking in Chicago ($$$$) so I put my car in storage in my hometown.
 My hometown is a four-hour drive from Chicago, so I flew from my local airport to ORD.
 (Only cost $120 for that leg of the trip and didn’t inconvenience someone having to drive me hours away to an international airport.)
 There’s not anything direct from ORD to Lima, so I had to connect in Houston.
 So that’s why there were three legs of the trip!

 “Are you coming back to Chicago after you get back or are you officially a nomad?”

 The plan is definitely to come back to Chicago!
-But to be totally honest, if you would have told me a month ago that I would be living in South America for the rest of the year, I would have laughed out loud.
-You really never know what can happen and all it takes it one email or call or text for something magical to happen!
+But to be totally honest, if you had told me a month ago that I would be living in South America for the rest of the year, I would have laughed out loud.
+You really never know what can happen and all it takes is one email or call or text for something magical to happen!
 Previous remotes have said they definitely weren’t ready to come home after four months, so who knows what headspace I’ll be in come December.
 (And TBH — that Kuungana itinerary looks amazing!)

 “How the eff did you pack for this?”

 LOL – ask me again in a few weeks/months.
 I filmed a video as I was packing and will be doing a few packing posts – what I brought, what I should have left at home, what I wish I would have brought, what I would do the same/differently, etc. I packed one 29” checked suitcase, one carry-on 21” roller, and a big shoulder tote as my personal item.
 Do let me know if there’s anything specific you have questions about!

 “Why are you doing the program?”